 In this article we are going to be looking at the best engine oils and oil filters for all generations of the Evo (I through to X).
 Evo models I to IX were fitted with Mitsubishi’s 4G63 engine and as such have similar requirements when it comes to the engine oil and oil filter.
 Evolution X models were fitted with a different engine known as the 4B11T.

 We have also included information on when to change the oil and the oil filter.
 Carry on reading below.
+You can also find more information in our comprehensive Mitsubishi Evo buyer’s guide.

 How Is Engine Oil Classified?